10% off all Top Sellers! use promo code: TopSell10 Click Here to Save!

 • Highlighting Board: This is optional but will help give you leverage and control of the hair that needs to get highlighted.

-• Water Bottle: You will need to have a water bottle round because if you get any lightener to close to the scalp or on the scalp then just spray with water an wipe away.
+• Water Spray Bottle: If you get lightener too close to the scalp or on the scalp then just spray with water and wipe away.

-• Pre-Cut Hair Foils: Pre-cut foils will help the highlighting process, allowing you to move faster, as you can just grab one and move on to the next.
+• Pre-Cut Hair Foils: Will help the highlighting process, allowing you to move faster, as you can just grab one and move on to the next.

-• Lightener/Hair Bleach: Lighteners come in a powder or creme form.
-You will want to choose one that is suitable for your hair color and texture.
+• Lightener/Hair Bleach: They come in a powder or creme and you'll want to choose a lightener that is suitable for your hair color and texture.

-• Developer: A developer gets mixed with the Lightener.
-They are available in 10, 20, 30 or 40 Volumes.
+• Developer: Gets mixed with the lightener and developers are available in 10, 20, 30 or 40 Volumes.
 The most common one used is a 20 Volume.
 If you have light hair and are looking for a subtle lift then 10 Volume will work just fine.
-Try to stay away from 30 and 40 Volume unless it is completely necessary, it is very strong and can cause unnecessary damage.
+Try to stay away from 30 and 40 Volume unless it is completely necessary, as it's very strong and can cause unnecessary damage.

 Directions For Foil Application:

-• Section: Section desired hair aside and clip back hair that is not being processed.
+• Section: You will want to section desired hair aside and clip back the hair that is not being processed.

-• Mix: Mix the lightener and developer in the correct ratio and blend together thoroughly.
+• Mix: The lightener and developer are then mixed in the correct ratio and blended together thoroughly.

 • Weave or Slice: Using your rat tail comb slice or weave a section of hair, making sure that it is not to thick, aim for around 1/4" of hair.